Marco Reguzzoni: Biography

 Known as a moderate young emerging leader, he is a vice chairman of north league group and he is a member of Industry and Commerce Committee in the Italian Parliament, and he signed with Santo Versace an important law concerned textile products called "Reguzzoni-Versace Law".

 In 2005 he participated at International Leadership Program, a US government sponsored program reserved to emerging leaders, and he became a member of state alumni association.
 He is honorary citizen of Louisville, Kentucky and a member of Amerigo Italian Chapter.

 In 2008 he was elected to the Chamber of Deputies and became the parliamentary chairman of the Northern League.
 He resigned as chairman in 2012, succeeded by Gianpaolo Dozzo.

-In 2017 Reguzzoni joined the Great North party.
+In 2015 Reguzzoni joined the "I Repubblicani" association.